PranjaliD11/Visualization-using-Excel/README.md

 Syntax of the following is : "=SUMIF(range, criteria, [sum_range])".
 #### Conclusion
 After visualization we can see the top 5 catergories.
 Animals and science are the two most popular categories of content, showing that people enjoy "real-life" and "factual" content the most.
+To access it download all 3 files and reactions files has result in it.

 #### Results
 ![alt text](https://github.com/PranjaliD11/Visualisation-using-Excel/blob/main/Forage/Picture1.png)